echopen/echopen_prototyping/stable/guide_hardware.md

 ### Diodes

 Beware in terms of direction.
-A line marks the cathode of the diode, which is also marked on the PCB footprint by two lines:
+A line signals the cathode of the diode, which is also marked on the PCB footprint by two lines:

 ![](./guide_hardware/1_PCB/D_PCB.jpg)